 With Smart System Designer, users can work at a sub-system level to accelerate system design process.
 It supports over 100 attributes for each part in the subsystem in following categories

-Smart System Designer supports applications and sub-systems in Medical, Telecom, Industrial Automation, …, …, … vertical market segments.
+Smart System Designer supports applications and sub-systems in Medical, Telecom, Industrial Automation, Aerospace and Defense, Vertical Market Segments.
 It uses AI/ML techniques to provide pertinent information to the system designer in one place

 Smart System Designer working at a higher level enables the system designer to accelerate the design process.
 With its AI/ML based system engineering, users can eliminate manual system development processes, ensure that the BOM meets system needs for a long-life cycle.
 It enables system designers to choose the optimal parts for the sub-system while ensuring that they have chosen the right software and hardware stacks for their system.